Grab your lab coat and put the sonic scalpel on charge: things are about to get scientific.

 Christmas might be about coming together and sharing the love over prezzies and grub (apparently), but the real fun is to be had at the makeshift dining table lab, as Dad dissects a mouse and Uncle Jeff jiffies together a genetics machine with little more than some Play-Doh, a microscope and a wire in the mains.

-What's more, there's never been a better time to get young boffins scratching their heads: with a chronic shortage of science teachers in the UK, your conscience can be clear as you show your future minions how to raise an army of dinosaurs from the safety of your drone home.
+What's more, there's never been a better time to get the kids scratching their heads: your conscience can be clear as you show your future minions how to raise an army of dinosaurs from the safety of your drone home.
 Glorious.

 Anyone with a Twitter bio that doesn't end in '/taxidermist' needs to take a long, hard look at their extracurricular credentials.
 Here's where you come in, with this surefire entry into an odd world of pop science and stitching.

 The process takes four hours and the kit includes tanning solution, surgical gloves, PVA glue, galvanised wire, cotton wool, Borax powder and a scalpel.
 No mouse is included so it's best to buy a (dead) one from an ethical supplier to present the gift as a complete squeak-free package.

 MaKey MaKey (RM225)

 This mini Arduino board turns anything an alligator clip will attach to (food, Play-Doh, in-laws) into keys to liven up your computer controls.